Sound

 Children’s hearing

-- Look in a different direction when trying to locate a sound
+• Look in another direction to find a sound

-- Are beginning to speak later than other children of the same age
+• Start speaking later than children of the same age